sunrisecampdev/Ack-Report-Converter/README.md

 # Ack-Report-Converter
 Basic python script to convert shitty NetSuite reports into something more bearable for the Donation Acknowledgement mail merge

-# NetSuite Revenue Report Converter
-Basic python script to convert the shitty NetSuite reports to something we can actually use.

 # Requirements
 Python 3.12.3+
 Openpyxl 3.1.2